Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ### get_() & related

-If you have not already noticed, then there are ways to get cetain functions in scripts.
+If you have not already noticed, then there are ways to get certain functions in scripts.

 For a map script to use map functions it needs `local map = ...` and the map can get game functions with `map:get_game()`.

 When simply loading external scripts one needs `local game = ...`to use game functions in it, but it is better to use `require()` for external scripts and pass the game through a function like `function game_over_menu:start(game)`.
 One can use  `local map = game:get_map()`to get the map functions in external scripts.

-I will use the map script as an example
+I will use the map script as an example .

 **Some ways to get certain functions are:**